 But 10 years later, she is reflecting on one of the lesser-told tales of that endlessly examined morning: how the first counterpunch the U.S. military prepared to throw at the attackers was effectively a suicide mission.

 “We had to protect the airspace any way we could,” she said last week in her office at Lockheed Martin, where she is a director in the F-35 program.

 Penney, now a major but still a petite blonde with a Colgate grin, is no longer a combat flier.
 She flew two tours in Iraq and she serves as a part-time National Guard pilot, mostly hauling VIPs around in a military Gulfstream.
 She takes the stick of her own vintage 1941 Taylorcraft tail-dragger whenever she can.

 But none of her thousands of hours in the air quite compare with the urgent rush of launching on what was supposed to be a one-way flight to a midair collision.

 She was a rookie in the autumn of 2001, the first female F-16 pilot they’d ever had at the 121st Fighter Squadron of the D.C.
 Air National Guard.
 She had grown up smelling jet fuel.
 Her father flew jets in Vietnam and still races them.
 Penney got her pilot’s licence when she was a literature major at Purdue.
 She planned to be a teacher.
-But during a graduate program in American studies, Congress opened up combat aviation to women and Penney was nearly first in line.
+But during a graduate program in American studies, Congress opened up combat aviation to women.

-“I signed up immediately,” she says.
+“I signed up immediately,” Penney says.
 “I wanted to be a fighter pilot like my dad.”